-John Quincy Adams was the son of John and Abigail Adams and the fifth president of the United States of America.
+John Quincy Adams was the son of John and Abigail Adams and the sixth president of the United States of America.
 He saw firsthand the effects of the Revolutionary War and had a prominent political career that began very early with the opportunity to watch his father as a diplomat in France.

 John Quincy Adams was born on July 11, 1767; the son of John Adams and Abigail Adams.
 When Adams was a boy, his mother received a letter from his father who was attending the the second continental congress telling her about the Declaration of Independence.
 After John Quincy Adams heard about this he started a diary, which he kept up almost until the day he died.
 The fifty volumes are the most extensive accounts of first hand information from the time, and historians still often refer to them for information.